LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/C1 - Dolphin Bay/1 - Brainstorming/NPC Development/Camie.md

 	_Hey thanks kid.
 Here, I packed some muffins for the protest.
 You want one?

 **Lakshmi**
-	_I'll take it to go please.
+	_Protest?...I'll take it to go please.
 Thanks!